OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/docs.rst

 General Docs Settings
 ~~~~~~~~~~~~~~~~~~~~~

-Your Sphinx documentation will need its own docs/conf.py, theme, and style.css to customize them into something that will make them their own.
+Your Sphinx documentation will need its own docs/conf.py, theme directory, and style.css so that you may customize the docs
-You can use OpenMDAO's docs/conf.py, docs/_theme/theme.conf and docs/_theme/static/style.css
+into something that will make them their own.
+You can use OpenMDAO's docs/conf.py, docs/_theme/theme.conf and
+docs/_theme/static/style.css as a starting point.

 OpenMDAO numpydoc monkeypatch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OpenMDAO uses a monkeypatch to the numpydoc standard that allows extra fields in docstrings such as `Options` and `Parameters`.
-It also removes private Attributes from the autodocumentation.
+It also removes private Attributes (those beginning with an underscore) from the autodocumentation.

 :code:`from openmdao.docs.utils.patch import do_monkeypatch`

+Then simply calling the :code:`do_monkeypatch()` from your conf.py would set your docstrings up to behave similarly to OpenMDAO's.

 OpenMDAO docs Makefile
 ~~~~~~~~~~~~~~~~~~~~~~

 The OpenMDAO docs/Makefile can be used as a template for making Sphinx documentation, and can accomplish several things that
-the default Makefile falls short of:
+the default Makefile falls short of (e.g. just building a file that has changed rather than the whole project):

 .. code-block:: makefile